Place Category: Feature

 ACCOMMODATION FOOD & DRINK

-There’s a wealth of good quality accommodation in Newport – self-catering accommodation is in good supply, or try Llys Meddyg ‘Restaurant with Rooms’ if you don’t want to cook.
-B&Bs include the splendid Llwyngwair Manor, and there’s camping down by the Parrog at Morawelon, and at Ty Canol up on the headland with sweeping views of the bay.
+There’s a wealth of good-quality accommodation in Newport – self-catering accommodation is in good supply or try Llys Meddyg ‘Restaurant with Rooms’ if you don’t want to cook.
+B&Bs include the splendid Llwyngwair Manor; there’s camping down by the Parrog at Morawelon and at Ty Canol up on the headland, with sweeping views of the bay.

 NEED TO KNOW

 Getting to Newport: Newport is on the A487 between Fishguard and Cardigan.